umn-msi/msi-ood-config/announcements/panfs.md

-The Panasas quick links and all Panasas mounts have been removed from OnDemand to increase stability.
+We have temporarily removed all Panasas mounts from the Files application while we investigate stability issues with the vendor.